Common Questions

 Does everyone who registers need to volunteer in some capacity?

 Yes – it takes a lot of people to make an event like this successful.
 All attendees will be assigned to a “tribe” once they register.
 These tribes will then be assigned to different tasks throughout the week (meals, grounds maintenance, etc.).
-Aside from the tribal duties, attendees are asked to sign up for additional volunteer positions when they register, such as: Camp Set Up and/or Tear Down, Sukkot Watchmen, Facility Upkeep Leader, Meal Leader, and/or Daily Activities Coordinator.
+Aside from the tribal duties, attendees are asked to sign up for additional volunteer positions when they register, such as: Wood Chopping, Camp Set Up and/or Tear Down, Photography/Videography, Sukkot Watchmen, Facility/Grounds Upkeep Leader, Kitchen Duties Leader, Children’s Activity Leader/Helper, and/or Daily Activities Coordinator.
+(All able-bodied men over the age of 18 will be required to serve as Watchmen.
+Women have the option to volunteer as well.)

 What time is check-in?